-Debt consolidation rolls all your loans into a single, more manageable plan.
+Debt consolidation rolls all your loans into a single, more manageable plan – but it’s not a silver bullet.
 Here’s what you need to know to see if consolidating your debts is a viable option.

 What is Debt Consolidation?

 Debt consolidation is exactly what it sounds like, merging multiple debts into one.
 Instead of paying several different lenders, you pay a single lender, ideally with better terms.

 In practice, you typically will take out a loan that has a lower interest rate than your outstanding loans.
 Then, you will use this cash to pay off your other loans, leaving you with a single lower-interest loan to pay.
 Remember, always pay off your highest interest loans first.

 All sorts of debts can be consolidated, including credit card, medical, student, payday, auto, and personal debt.

 It’s important to remember that debt consolidation will never wipe out your balance – you’re stuck with that unless you are able to negotiate forgiveness with your lenders.
 However, if you are able to get a lower interest rate on your new loan, you will save a boatload of money.
 There’s also a secondary benefit of only needing to make a single payment.
 This is easier to stay on top of and may result in fewer late fees if you struggle to stay on top of all your payments.